Look, I get it.

 You can look for a false break set up when the price triggers below the lows of the range and then makes a sudden strong reversal up higher back above support.

-When that happens, this is what I call a false break – this is where you’ll look to get long again.
+When that happens, this is what I call a false break – this is where you’ll look to get long again (which is a buy low sell high trading strategy).

 Does it make sense?